Ten days: all Wales tour

 Half a day and one day: walking tours

 Enjoy a walking tour around Cardiff city and the Bay with accredited guides.
-Cardiff tours run 'A Walking Tour of Cardiff Bay' tour.
+Cardiff Tours run 'A Walking Tour of Cardiff Bay'.
 This tour provides a fascinating insight into the history of Cardiff Docks, when it was called Tiger Bay, with its leading role in the coal and iron industries, through to the modern city of today.

-There is also 'A Walking Tour of Cardiff City’ tour, which explores the nooks and crannies of Cardiff city centre, including the many arcades and alleyways.
+There is also 'A Walking Tour of Cardiff City’, which explores the nooks and crannies of Cardiff city centre, including the many arcades and alleyways.
 Discover the history of the city and learn some secrets too.